metadatacenter-attic/metadata-provider/README.md

 The standardized user query will be distributed to various Knowledge Providers by the Translator infrastructure.
 Our own Knowledge Provider, the Metadata Provider, offers knowledge from NCBI BioSample about biomedical research samples.
 (Of course, our approach can be applied to the data descriptions from many other data sources.)
-We pre-curated the NCBI BioSample metadata—a subset of the entire BioSample repository—by performing three steps:
+We pre-curated the NCBI BioSample metadata—a subset of the entire BioSample repository [1]—by performing three steps:
 * eliminating spelling and other syntactic weaknesses;
-* intelligently replacing text phrases with ontology terms, thereby standardizing on common terms [1]; and
+* intelligently replacing text phrases with ontology terms, thereby standardizing on common terms [2]; and
 * finding unique identifiers that are already understood in a larger semantic context.

 We then tagged the original source metadata descriptions with the precise semantic identifiers we found,